peekdistrict/peekdistrict/CONTRIBUTING.md

   1. [Fork](https://help.github.com/articles/fork-a-repo/) **this repository**.
 This makes your own version of this project you can edit and use.
   2. [Make your changes](https://guides.github.com/activities/forking/#making-changes)!
 You can do this in the GitHub interface on your own local machine.
 Once you're happy with your changes...
-  3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
+  3. **Submit a** [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/).
 This opens a discussion around your project and lets the project lead know you are proposing changes.

 First time contributing to open source?
 Check out this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ### Maintainers

-The repository is currently maintained by @bunnybooboo.
+The repository is currently maintained by [@bunnybooboo](https://github.com/bunnybooboo).

 ### How to Report Bugs